-By Anna Simet and Katie Fletcher of Biomass Magazine
+By Anna Simet and Katie Fletcher for Biomass Magazine

 Producing a range of end products from a seemingly endless list of resources, methane-based energy project development is picking up in the country.